Will She Have Enough Time?

 This book is a real page turner, and I really enjoyed it.
 Missing is the second installment in The Nikki Boyd Files, but this story can definitely stand on its own.
 It is written from a Christian point of view, which I really appreciate.
 I recommend this book to anyone who enjoys well-written suspense stories, with a dash of mystery.
 Missing rates five plus stars.

-The publisher has provided bookreadingtic with a complimentary copy of Sea Rose Lane, through Revell Publishing for the purpose of review.
+I was provided a complimentary copy of Missing, for the purpose of review.
 I have not been compensated in any other manner.
 All opinions expressed are my own, and I was not required, or influenced, to give anything but an honest appraisal.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255.

 Author’s Facebook: https://www.facebook.com/AuthorLisaHarris